Veterinary Low Level (cold) Laser & Veterinary Orthopedic Manipulation with Horses

 Miraculous Cures Using VOM and LLLT

-She also works with horses using VOM and LLLT technology.
+She has worked with horses using VOM and LLLT technology.
 Her results with horses have been just as amazing and outstanding as with small animals.

 Brandy, a 25-year-old Thoroughbred was dragging his back legs when he walked and dribbling urine.
 Dr. Elliot treated Brandy with VOM and LLLT technologies.
 After one treatment he stopped dragging his rear legs except when he made a sharp turn and stopped dribbling urine.
 When she saw him one month later he was still doing well.
 He was treated one more time to keep up the positive results.

 Romeo, a 6-month-old colt was about to begin training for racing one day.
 He was treated with one VOM and one LLLT treatment although the horse had no problems whatsoever.
 However, after the treatments, the owner remarked "He's not tripping as much as he used to."

 Mabelene, a 7 year old female quarter horse which was pregnant and due to deliver her foal in about six months at the time she got her first treatment.
 She seemed ok to owner but moving slowly.
 After first VOM treatment both the owner of the horse and stable owner commented that Mabelene seemed more comfortable, moved around the barn and pasture more easily and was generally easier to handle.
 One more VOM treatment was given a month later.
 Reports are that she continues to seem more comfortable in general and easier to handle than before any VOM treatments.